Pennsylvania Homeowners Insurance Quotes

 Pennsylvania homeowners insurance and common threats

 Did you know standard Pennsylvania homeowners insurance policies do not offer coverage for flood damage?
 That's because you have to purchase a separate policy through the National Flood Insurance Program.
-And every homeowner should at least consider purchasing a flood insurance policy even if they don't live in a flood plain.
+And every homeowner, from Harrisburg to Bethlehem, should at least consider purchasing a flood insurance policy even if they don't live in a flood plain.
 Why?
 Because floods can happen anywhere at any time and cause extensive damage.
 Learn more about the National Flood Insurance Program and check here to see if your home is located in a flood plain.

 Floods, however, aren't the only threat to your PA home.
 Pennsylvania experiences tornadoes, hurricanes, blizzards, and other severe weather too.
 Standard homeowners insurance offers coverage for most severe weather damage.
 Floods and earthquakes are usually the only exclusions.
 Familiarize yourself with your policy and see what perils are covered and which are not.
 You may need to adjust your coverage in order to keep your home fully protected.